jmitterh/Project_3_Potential_Marketing/README.md

     * Create tableau visualizations
 * Xiaodi Lin
     * The quantity & quality of data to use for Machine Learning
-    * Executing the machine learning model
+    * Executing the machine learning models
     * Make a prediction correctly as often as possible
     * Used 4 models to make the forecasting
     * Evaluate the models and training